 "The guys who grabbed her must have taken it.
 One of those notebook-sized computers is easy enough to snatch up, and if they were looking for data its internal memory would be a good place to start.

-Finding the datachips told Tyler that, more that likely, it was information the kidnappers were after.
+Finding the datachips told Tyler that, more than likely, it was information the kidnappers were after.
 Almost by definition that meant they'd be keeping Melora for interrogation.
 Since LIM's training had taught her to resist most methods of questioning, it would take time to break her down.
 It provided a superficial timeframe for estimating how long they would keep her alive.

 "All right, now that you've found what we're looking for, what's next?"